makeyourownmaker/sa-summary/README.md

  * Improve code
    * Simplify some of the more complex functions
    * Fix worst perlcritic issues
- * Improve output
-   * Remove redundancy in initial table element names
-     * TotalTime, MinSize, MaxScore etc
-   * Improve error messages
-     * See [Error messages](https://style.tidyverse.org/error-messages.html) chapter in the R tidyverse style guide
  * Add unit tests
    * Setup travis CI
    * Possibly also setup [kritika.io](http://kritika.io)
  * Improve documentation
+   * Add field descriptions for some of the examples tables
    * Add some of the README sections to the script in the form of [pod](https://perldoc.perl.org/perlpod.html) markup
+ * Improve output
+   * Improve error messages
+     * See [Error messages](https://style.tidyverse.org/error-messages.html) chapter in the R tidyverse style guide
  * Add functionality
    * Include ability to sort more table columns